 One theme running through the panel was how crucial it is to young professionals to feel like their contribution is valued.
 This can be through small, thoughtful gestures, with panelists sharing about comments from their supervisors and mentors that made a lasting impact on them.
 It can also be institutional decisions, such as investing in benefits, increasing flexibility, and instituting career planning for team members.
 Finally, this can be by actively encouraging them to grow their careers via certifications and active involvement in BOMA.
 These acts (both big and small) show the investment you want to make in fostering their careers.

-My personal takeaway from the panel is how talented, passionate, and thoughtful the panelists were.
+A huge takeaway from the panel was how talented, passionate, and thoughtful the panelists were.
 They’re incredibly committed to the CRE industry and want to make the biggest impact they can in a career they care about.
 They’re full of ideas, eager to learn, and want to be loyal to a company that’s going to invest in them.
-There’s no doubt in my mind that companies that recognize and harness that energy are going to be the companies that take full advantage of the changing dynamics of our industry and vault ahead.
+There’s no doubt that companies that recognize and harness that energy are going to be the companies that take full advantage of the changing dynamics of the industry and vault ahead.
 The bottom line is that both perspectives need to be considered.
 Ignoring concerns of the end-users (property management and building team) will result in overlooked details.
 But so too does every new addition to a building’s tech stack need to be evaluated with solution longevity and ultimate value in mind.
 Various parts of the organization need to be connected and work together on making the decision.

 This is only a taste of what was discussed at the panel.
-We hope the panel marks the beginning of a fruitful conversation in the industry about this crucial subject.
-If you’d like to connect with the emerging professionals committee or any members of the panel, please reach out to me on LinkedIn!
+The hope was that the panel would initiate fruitful conversation in the industry about this crucial subject.